As prices tend to move in waves, many chart patterns are based on price wave movements. One such pattern is the simple ABC correction pattern.

 It’s also important to remember that there can be a corrective wave within the motive wave.
 The motive is a five-wave pattern, whereas the corrective is a three-wave pattern.
 So, when applying the Elliott Wave theory, you can find the simple ABC correction inside the motive wave price movement.

-How to Identify the Simple ABC Correction Candlestick Pattern in Forex Trading?
+How to Identify the Simple ABC Correction Pattern in Trading?

 Identifying the simple ABC is the most crucial step in the trading process, so you must follow these rules to identify the pattern correctly.